-The Steger Center offers semester-length residential programs, as well as a varied set of shorter offerings in the summer, to Virginia Tech students from colleges and departments across the university.
-Local faculty members teach Italian language courses, while most other courses are taught in English by Virginia Tech faculty.
+The Steger Center currently houses semester-length residential programs, as well as a Varied set of shorter offerings in the summer.
+To assist in students' adjustment to living in Riva San Vitale, Italian language courses are provided to semester-long programs.
+All other courses are taught in English by Virginia Tech faculty members.